Nowata, Oklahoma: History

 A Federal court was established in 1904, and met on the third floor of the new building owned by the First National Bank of Nowata.
 The building housing the court burned down in 1909, destroying all records and forcing the court to move temporarily to another building.
 When Oklahoma became a state on November 16, 1907, Nowata County was created and named for the city, which was designated as the county seat.
 By that time, the city population had climbed to 2,233.
 A permanent Nowata County Courthouse was completed in 1912, and remains in use at present.
 It is the only local property listed on the National Record of Historic Places.

 On September 29, 1916, two men, accused of killing a deputy sheriff, were taken from the Nowata jail by a mob and lynched in front of the courthouse.

 Nowata's peak population was 4,435 in 1920.
 It became the southern terminus of the Union Electric Railway, which continued to serve the city until 1948.
 Newspapers included the Nowata Herald and the Nowata Advertiser.
 The town had 850 telephones by 1930, when the census showed its first population decline, to nearly the 1910 level.

 Geography

 Nowata is 51 mi north of Tulsa and 21 mi south of the Kansas state line.
 According to the United States Census Bureau, the city has a total area of 3.1 sqmi, all land.

-Yet the Virdigris River runs through it.
+Yet the Verdigris River runs through it.